magbw/web_scraping_workshop/content/1-what_is_webscraping.md

 ---
 title: What is webscraping and how can we scrape data from websites
 nav: Intro
-description: >
-    What is webscraping and why webscrape
+topics: What is webscraping and why webscrape
 ---

 Web scraping the process of scraping webpages for data points and creating a dataset that is usable for analysis.